EricaYanoshak/AI-Purchase-Behavior-Project/Phase_2/README2.md

 Therefore Random Forest will be used for the next part, optimizing the model.

+The <mark>properties</mark> of the noble gases can be well explained by modern theories of atomic structure: Their <mark>outer shell of valence electrons</mark> is

 ## Part 3: Model Optimization, Evaluation and Visualization Results